 Official nomination forms may be downloaded by clicking here

-or picked up in one of the Nashville Visitor Information Centers (in the Bridgestone Arena tower at Fifth Avenue and Broadway, or in the US Bank building at Fourth Avenue and Commerce).
+or picked up in one of the Nashville Visitor Information Centers (in the Bridgestone Arena tower at Fifth Avenue and Broadway, or in the Regions Bank building at Fourth Avenue and Commerce).

 About the Music Mile

 "The Music Mile" is roughly a one-mile stretch which connects downtown to Music Row.
-Heading west from the Schermerhorn Symphony Center, you'll encounter nearby neighbors such as the Country Music Hall of Fame and Museum, the Bridgestone Arena, the Tennessee Sports Hall of Fame and Museum, and the soon-to-be-under-construction Gospel Music Hall of Fame and Museum.
+Heading west from the Schermerhorn Symphony Center, you'll encounter nearby neighbors such as the Country Music Hall of Fame and Museum, the Bridgestone Arena, the Tennessee Sports Hall of Fame and Museum, and the Music City Center.
 Just a bit further on The Music Mile are the ever-changing galleries of the Frist Center for the Visual Arts, and down the road you'll find vibrant new entertainment, restaurant and shopping venues on Demonbreun Street and the Music Row Roundabout.
 The Roundabout, site of the imposing Musica sculpture and adjacent to Owen Bradley Park, serves as a gateway to the music industry that has collected on 16th and 17th Avenues South, including RCA Studio B.